 When pruning your cannabis plants, it’s all about focusing their energy on bud production and not wasting any light.
 By learning how to lollipop weed plants you will improve the efficiency of the plants growing process.
 To do this you need to remove the large fan leaves.
 These leaves are called “petioles” or “lollipops”, and they are little use for the plants because, at this point, the buds are growing as fast as possible from the stems and trunk.
 If you’re looking to grow big colas, you should consider lollipopping your marijuana plants.
 So, read on to find out how and why this advanced pruning technique is so effective.

 What is lollipopping?

-The key to unlocking the full potential of a plant, whether in the vegetative or flowering stages, is to stimulate growth with light.
+The key to unlocking the full potential of a plant, whether in the vegetative stages or flowering stages, is to stimulate growth with light.
 This is especially important when growing indoors, where light is often limited to a tiny area.
 By eliminating competing growth, energy is directed to the main kola sites.

 Lollipopping is the act of removing the bottom growth of a cannabis plant during the vegetative stage.
 This will help promote dense colas throughout your flowering stage and eliminate any extra energy placed into those buds that aren’t quite up to par.
 Moreover, you can lollipop your plants if you’re looking to extend your flowering period for a more pleasant taste.